 verb endings that had already begun to fall out of spoken use.
 This enabled the English translators to convey the distinction between the 1st, 2nd and 3rd person singular and plural pronouns of the original Hebrew and Greek sources. (see the section below on second

-1. It is impossible to have a word for word translation of the Bible without the use of the words: "thee", "thou", "thy", "thine" and "ye", and with the inflectional endings "....est" "....th" AS THEY ARE IN THE ORIGINAL HERBREW AND GREEK & HEBREW MANUSCRIPTS. (see the section below on second person pronouns & on the mistranslated use of the word "You".
+1. It is impossible to have a word for word translation of the Bible without the use of the words: "thee", "thou", "thy", "thine" and "ye", and with the inflectional endings "....est" "....th" AS THEY ARE IN THE ORIGINAL HEBREW AND GREEK & HEBREW MANUSCRIPTS.
+(See the sections below on second person pronouns & on the mistranslated use of the word "You".
 These are just 2 of many examples. )

 2. The words "thee", "thou", thy", "thine" and "ye" and the inflectional endings "....est" "....th" are a literary dialect and a deliberate style of antiquity, and reverence.
 (See at the bottom of this page for actually examples in the Greek)

 3. The words "thee", "thou", "thy", "thine" and "ye" and the inflectional endings were not in common use when the Tyndale Bible (not a complete Bible) and the King James Bible were translated.
 The popularity of these two Bibles resurrected the use of these words and endings.

 4. The grammar for these King James words is: "Thou" and 'thee" are used for second person singular, referring to one person in the second person.
 "Ye" and "you" are used for second person plural, referring to more than one person in the second person.
 NOTE, this is important as not only is this exactly what is in the original Greek,and Hebrew has, but there is NO modern English equivalent without added several words, AND there is NO modern version that has this distinction AT ALL, they don't even add the additional words needed to make the distinction, losing all legal reference to what the passage is referring to.